 3.0 Units.
 3 lecture hrs/wk.
 No prerequisite.
-Can be taken as Art 200 or MMST 200; credit awarded for only one course.
+Can be taken as Art 200 or MMST 200A, 200D or 200E; credit awarded for only one course.

-Through lecture, research and critiques, students develop a professional portfolio that reflects their interests, skills and career goals.
-This course is for students who have accomplished creative skills and wish to develop strategies of self-promotion for their area of expertise.
+Through lecture, research and critiques, students develop a professional portfolio of their personal artwork that reflects their interests, skills and career goals.
+This course is for students who have accomplished artistic skills and wish to develop strategies of self-promotion for their body of work.
 (CSU)